ContinuumIO/flask-ldap-login/README.md

 It will:

  * Connect to an ldap server
+ * Lookup ldap users using a direct bind or bind/search method
- * Store the ldap user into your servers DB
+ * Store the ldap user into your server's DB
  * Integrate ldap into an existing web application

 It will not: